harlanhong/awesome-talking-head-generation/readme.md

 Papers for Talking Head Generation, released codes collections.

 This repo mainly focus on the image-driven talking head generation task, but any addition or bug about other domain talking head generation,please open an issue, pull requests or e-mail me by `fhongac@cse.ust.hk`.
-If you are researching in talking head generation task, you can join us in discord: https://discord.gg/3K74mkQ5 for better communication and cooperations.
+If you are researching in talking head generation task, you can add my discord account: Fa-Ting Hong#6563 for better communication and cooperations.

 ## Related Group